 - Opens his mouth while you’re eating, watches you closely as you eat or tries to grab food from your plate

-- Remains hungry between breast or bottle feedings
+- Remains hungry between breast- or bottle feeding

-Even so, she may spit out her first taste of food.
-If the second and third bites cause less of a reaction, she's getting used to the taste and consistency, and could be ready for meals in addition to breast milk or formula.
+Even so, his first taste of cereal may be promptly spit out.
+If the second and third tastes cause less of a reaction, he may be learning to like the taste and be ready for meals in addition to breast milk or formula.

-Keep providing breast milk or formula, since this is where your baby will still get most of his nutrition during the first year of life, even after solid foods are introduced.
+Keep providing breast milk or formula, since this is where your baby will still get most of her nutrition during the first year of life (even after solid foods are introduced).

 This message is not intended to provide individual medical advice.
 Always seek the advice of a physician or qualified healthcare provider for any questions you have about your health or medical condition, your breastfeeding issues and your infant's health.
 Never disregard, avoid or delay contacting a doctor or other qualified professional because of something you have read in our emails, webpages or other electronic communications.